A "page" in jQuery Mobile consists of an element (usually a

 data-role attribute set to

-"page", within which there generally tends to be
+"page", which generally contains

 div elements with roles of

 "footer", each containing common markup, forms, and custom jQuery Mobile widgets.

 The basic workflow with page loading is as follows: first, a page is requested with a normal HTTP request, and subsequent "pages" are then requested and injected into that page's DOM.
 Because of this, the DOM may have a number of "pages" in it at a time, each of which can be re-visited by linking to its

 When a url is initially requested, there may be one or more "pages" in the response, and only the first one will be shown.
 The advantage of storing more than one "page" is that it allows you to pre-fetch static pages that are likely to be visited.

 All navigation within jQuery Mobile is based on changes and updates to

 location.hash.
 Whenever possible, page changes will use a smooth transition between the current "page" and the next, whether it is either already present in the DOM, or is automatically loaded via Ajax.